SoubhagyaGhoshal/100xjobs/README.md

 ## 📄 License

 This project is open source and available under the MIT License.

-## 🎯 Project Goals Achieved

-✅ **User Roles**: Job Seekers, Employers, and Admin with appropriate permissions
-✅ **Features**: Complete job posting, searching, and application system
-✅ **Tech Stack**: Django backend with modern frontend using Bootstrap
-✅ **Database**: Comprehensive models with relationships and constraints
-✅ **UI/UX**: Professional, responsive design matching modern job boards
-✅ **Authentication**: Secure user registration and login system
-✅ **File Handling**: Resume uploads and document management
-✅ **Admin Interface**: Enhanced Django admin for content management
-✅ **Sample Data**: Automated population of test data
-✅ **Documentation**: Comprehensive setup and usage instructions
-✅ **Production Ready**: Deployment configuration and security settings

 ## 📞 Support